 This will be a team-based competition.
 Up to three members are allowed in one team.

 Because different schools use different platforms and programming languages, teams must provide their own computers and software.
-The following programming languages are acceptable: C, C++, Java, C#, Python, Java Script, and Visual Basic.
+The following programming languages are acceptable: C, C++, Java, C#, Python, and Node.js.
 If you are using a programming language not listed here, please indicate the request in your registration.
 Your request is subject to our approval.

 Please bring your own device with development software program for the competition (one device per team).
 If you do not have a device, please let us know (operating system, programming language, and development environment) in your registration form and we will try to accommodate your request.
 In addition, internet access and power will be available to all teams, and monitors for mobile devices will be made available if requested.